MajorZiploc/tooling_notes/inkscape/notes.md

     good for proportional editing of a shape select move, select more move, select more move...

+  selecting adjacent nodes:
+    using a mouse with a scroll wheel, you can select nodes in a path in inkscape by:
+    Clicking on a node with the path tool.
+    Keep the pointer hovered over the node.
+    Hold down the control key, and wheel the scroll wheel up.
+Inkscape will select the next nodes in the path

 Pen Tool (b)
 NOTE: use 'Create Bspline path' option by default it curves lines